adonno/tagreader/README.md

 - [About 40cm of thin wire (at least 5 different colors)](https://s.click.aliexpress.com/e/_dZvoYoB)

-Also make sure that you have set the switches on the PN532 to the following:
+Also, make sure that you have set the switches on the PN532 to the following:
 - Switch 1: On (up)
 - Switch 2: Off (down)